FabseEes/cookieclicker-autoclicker/README.md

-# cookieclicker-autoclicker
+#Autoclicker for Cookie Clicker
-AutoClicker for Cookie Clicker
+Paste Game.LoadMod('') in browser console